Grace, Lady Manners

 Grace, Lady Manners (c.
 1575 – c.
 1650) was an English noblewoman who lived at Haddon Hall near Bakewell, Derbyshire.
 She founded Bakewell's Lady Manners School in 1636.

 Biography

 Grace Pierrepont was the daughter of Sir Henry Pierrepont, a Knight of the Garter, and Frances Cavendish.
 Her maternal grandparents were Sir William Cavendish and Bess of Hardwick.
 Grace's brother was Robert Pierrepont, born in 1584, who became the 1st Earl of Kingston-upon-Hull.
-Grace's sister, Elizabeth, married Thomas Erskine, 1st Earl of Kellie.
+Grace's sister, Elizabeth, was a member of the household of Mary, Queen of Scots, and later married Thomas Erskine, 1st Earl of Kellie.

 On 1 August 1593, she married Sir George Manners (1569–1623) of Haddon Hall in Derbyshire, a Member of Parliament.
 According to the inscription in Bakewell Church, she had nine children, including: